HGU-BREATH/GlobalPath-optimization/README.md

 ### 1. Get the Map

-You should have your own map to be used for getting middle line and way points.
+You should have your own map to be used for getting middle line and waypoints.

 We recommand to use [SLAM Toolbox](https://github.com/SteveMacenski/slam_toolbox) to generate the map.